onlyOneYR/elasticsearch/intl.en-US/Best Practices/Elasticsearch index migration from AWS to Alibaba Cloud.md

         ![](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/72927/intl_en/1527696560586/09.png)

-2. Pull snapshot data from AWS S3 to Alibaba Cloud OSS
+2.  **Extract snapshot data from AWS S3 to Alibaba Cloud OSS**.

     In this step, you need to pull snapshot data from your AWS S3 bucket into Alibaba Cloud OSS.
-For more information, see [Migrate data from Amazon S3 to Alibaba Cloud OSS](../../../../intl.en-US/Best Practices/Migrate data to OSS/Migrate data from Amazon S3 to Alibaba Cloud OSS.md#).
+For more information, see [Migrate data from Amazon S3 to Alibaba Cloud OSS](../../../../reseller.en-US/Best Practices/Migrate data to OSS/Migrate data from Amazon S3 to Alibaba Cloud OSS.md#).

     After data transfer, check stored snapshot data from the OSS console.

     ![](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/72927/intl_en/1550653856005/%E5%90%88%E6%88%90.PNG)

-3. Restore snapshot to an Alibaba Cloud ES instance
+3.  **Restore a snapshot to an Elasticsearch instance**.

     Create a snapshot repository